gras64/movie-eastereggs-skill/README.md

 * "Vala morgulis"

 ## Credits
-whether Harry potter or game of thrones. the skill contains a lot of funny easterreggsgras64
+whether Harry potter or game of thrones. the skill contains a lot of funny easterregg

 ## Category
 **Entertainment**